Factors That Seem To Lead To Weak Social Skills

 - Being poor

-- Being from a bad family
+- Coming from a family with a poor reputation

 - Their religion